 Believer and a Disciple

 What is the difference between a believer and a disciple?
 A disciple understands the ABC of Christian Growth and ABC of Evangelism.
-Before attempting to make disciples, ensure you are spiritually healthy by taking the Spiritual Health Assessment.
+Before making disciples, ensure you are spiritually healthy by taking the Spiritual Health Assessment.
 Familiarize yourself with the eBook resources available through Discipleship Books Free Download.

 God's Standard